btmartin721/ClineHelpR/README.md

 ## Aggregate BGC Runs

-If you ran multiple BGC runs, bgcPlotter allows you to aggregate them together to increase your MCMC sampling.
+If you ran multiple BGC runs, ClinePlotR allows you to aggregate them together to increase your MCMC sampling.
 Log-likelihood MCMC traces can be made with the plot_lnl() function to assess convergence.
 This is **strongly** recommended if aggregating BGC runs.
 You should make sure all five runs have converged (see the LnL traces below).

 To aggregate the BGC runs, you first need the BGC output in the correct format.